499602D2/tg-launchbot/readme.md

 		- [ ] Edge-case: preserve behavior of only showing subscribed launches?
 			- [ ] Allow to be configured in settings...?
 (Pretty easy to do)
 				- [ ] "Command settings"?
 Under "Other settings"?
+		- [ ] Reuse information
+		- [ ] Re-add "you will be notified of this launch"?
 	- [x] /schedule
 	- [x] /stats
 	- [x] /feedback + response script